Merry Christmas & Happy New Year!

 Teachers in Kentucky are ranked in a tiered certification structure.
 Educators begin in Rank III status and must complete continuing education in order to ascend to higher ranks.
 Rank I can be attained by achieving the National Board for Professional Teaching Standards (NBPTS) certification.
 It can also be achieved by earning a master's degree and conducting 30 semester hours of additional graduate work or continuing education.

 Each rank increase comes with an increase in pay.
-Teachers with a master's degree in Kentucky can earn $5,400 more each year than teachers that do not have an advanced degree.
-Teachers who eventually earn the Rank I see an average increase in salary of 21 percent.
-Rank I teachers also have more job security and enjoy higher standing at the schools where they teach.
+Educators with a master's degree in Kentucky can earn $5,400 more each year than those who do not have an advanced degree.
+Those who eventually earn the Rank I see an average increase in salary of 21 percent.
+Rank I teachers also have more job security and enjoy higher standing at the schools where they are employed.

 Altogether, this means you'll want to continue pursuing higher education well after earning a teaching certificate.
 Being a life-long learner is a must.

-2. Pursue your initial teaching education … or choose an alternative path.
+2. Pursue your initial education … or choose an alternative path.

 Most teachers start by earning their undergraduate degree.
-They must also complete an approved teacher preparation program.
+They must also complete an approved preparation program for their field.
 However, earning your bachelor's degree isn't the only way to get your initial certification.
 There are many alternative paths to teacher certification in the state of Kentucky.

 Temporary Provisional Certificate